LegendaryGamer2/major-project/proposal.md

  ## Must Have's List

- - Slingshot  where the birds will come from
+ - proper pig death
  - Piggies that are the enemy
- - Birds
+ - proper structures

  ## Nice to Have List

- - Guiding lines
- - Different Birds
  - Abilities
+ - different levels